contrast-zone/t-rewriter.js/draft/systemath.md

 Being a declarative programming language, *systemath* tries to be a blend of graph rewriting system and logical inference engine.

 Graph rewriting is a method of reconstructing one form of data from another form of data.
-In this reconstruction, a new data may be introduced, or existing data may be eliminated to suit our requirements.
+In this reconstruction, also a new data may be introduced, or existing data may be eliminated to suit our requirements.
 To be able to do this, *systemath* uses a set of user definable formulas of a form similar to that one in mathematics with the difference that *systemath* formulas may transform not only math expressions, but also any kind of data.

 Logical inference in *systemath* implicitly relates existing formulas or their parts by proper logical connectives.
 Thus, each formula in *systemath* becomes either logical implication or logical equivalence, while their mutual interrelation simplifies logical reasoning about different forms of data they operate on.
 This logical reasoning corresponds to a kind of logic that naturally emerges from mathematical aspect of rules.